Close Menu

 While all e-bike batteries degrade with time, proper care can help extend their lifespan.
 Follow these best practices:

-• Handle the battery gently—drops and excessive vibrations can reduce longevity.
+• Handle the battery gently – drops and excessive vibration can shorten its lifespan.

 • Disconnect the battery as soon as it’s fully charged, regardless of battery type.